-Multi-Grant is enabled by default.

-- 4. Click Edit to edit Co-Existence Configuration and EIRP Computation.. - Spectrum Reuse ID Statistics displays the devices running on different sector, channels, and bandwidth based on the Spectrum Reuse ID. - 5.
+- Multi-Grant is enabled by default. - Merge User ID is applicable only for PMP devices, if user selects SAS is either Federated Wireless or CommScope. - 4.
+Click Edit to edit Co-Existence Configuration and EIRP Computation. - Spectrum Reuse ID Statistics displays the devices running on different sector, channels, and bandwidth based on the Spectrum Reuse ID. - 5.
 Accept the checkbox process of the Co-Existence parameters.